P9SOFT/Hydra/README.md

 # Migrator

 Your app may be updated many times.
-Sometimes, your users need to update their local data to the latest version of data.
+Sometimes, your users need to update their local data to the latest version of their data.
-You can make this migration module to manage it easily by subclass from `HYMigrator`.
+You can make this migration module to manage it easily by subclassing `HYMigrator`.

 ```objective-c
 @interface SampleMigrator : HYMigrator